RimaZ1597/Genome-Assembly-and-ORF-Detection/README.md

 # Greedy Genome Assembly and ORF Detection Pipeline

-This repository contains Python scripts that implement a small-scale genome assembly workflow using a **greedy overlap algorithm**, followed by **coverage analysis** and **ORF detection using motif-based scoring**.
+This project contains Python scripts that implement a small-scale genome assembly workflow using a **greedy overlap algorithm**, followed by **coverage analysis** and **ORF detection using motif-based scoring**.
 The project demonstrates how raw sequencing reads can be assembled into contigs and how biological features such as ORFs can be extracted from assembled sequences.

 ---